-The latest Medium Term Financial Plan, that accompanied the setting of the 2022/23 budget, highlighted the likely impact that the Fair Funding Review and the potential that a 'hard' Business Rates reset will have on the Council's finances.
+The latest Medium Term Financial Plan, that accompanied the setting of the 2023/24 budget, highlighted the likely impact that the Fair Funding Review and the potential that a 'hard' Business Rates reset will have on the Council's finances.
 Despite this, the plan outlined options to address the funding gap and demonstrate the ability to set a balanced budget through to 2025/26.
-Options include efficiency savings, income growth through yield, the generation of new additional income through the Commercial and Residential Property Strategies and Council Tax increases.
+Options include efficiency savings (to be borne from the Council's emerging Transformation Framework), income growth through yield, the generation of new additional income through the Commercial and Residential Property Strategies and Council Tax increases.